coldshrine/study-notes/books/designing-data-intensive-applications.md

 Column-oriented storage often lends itself very well to compression as the sequences of values for each column look quite repetitive, which is a good sign for compression.
 A technique that is particularly effective in data warehouses is bitmap encoding.

+Bitmap indexes are well suited for all kinds of queries that are common in a data warehouse.

+**Cassandra and HBase have a concept of column families, which they inherited from Bigtable.**

+Besides reducing the volume of data that needs to be loaded from disk, column-oriented storage layouts are also good for making efficient use of CPU cycles (vectorised processing).